extremeblackliu/TinyBypass/README.md

 # TinyBypass
-Bypass VAC-Loadlibrary-Hooks

-A Tiny && Simple Bypass VAC LoadLibrary Hook written in ASM.
+A tiny & simple VAC bypass written in ASM.

+Bypasses VAC's Loadlibrary hook to prevent vac bans.

+## Default configuration

+- Process name: `csgo.exe`

+The default process name can be changed in line 35.